nnUyi/GAN-From-Zero-to-One/README.md

   - In Tensorflow_Practice, I give you some examples about how to use tensorflow to build your tensorflow projects, more details show below.

-  - In GAN_Practice, some classical GAN models like vanilla GAN, DCGAN, CGAN, WGAN, WGAN-GP, Cycle-GAN, Pix2Pix etc. are provided.
+  - In GAN_Practice, some classical GAN models like vanilla GAN, DCGAN, CGAN, WGAN, WGAN-GP, VAE-GAN, Cycle-GAN, Pix2Pix etc. are provided.

 # Requirements
   - tensorflow >= 1.3.0